-3.3 Checklist: Ethical Rules to Consider for Specific Master Roles
+3.3 Checklist: Ethical Rules to Consider for Specific Neutral Roles

-The general ethics rules discussed above have very different practical applications in different types of adjunct appointments.
-In some cases, the judge may have strong concerns about the adjunct's outside political activity or interactions with the press, while in other cases these concerns may be minimal.
+The general ethics rules discussed above have very different practical applications in different types of neutral appointments.
+In some cases, a judge may have strong concerns about the neutral's outside political activity or interactions with the press, while in other cases these concerns may be minimal or non-existent.

-The judge and judicial adjunct should meet at the beginning of the appointment to consider the items on the following checklist.
+The judge and court-appointed neutral should meet at the beginning of the appointment to consider the items on the following checklist.
 Each item on this list may require a particularized interpretation of the general ethical rules, depending on the circumstances of the case.
-This list is based on practical problems that have arisen in actual adjuncts' work.
+This list is based on practical problems that have arisen in actual neutrals' work.